adriannovegil/docker-jmeter/README.md

 $ cd jmeter-base
 $ docker build -t jmeter-cluster/jmeter-base .
 ```
-Then, build the rest of the image using `docker-compose`:
+Then, build the rest of the image using the `docker-compose` command in the root foler of the project:

 ```shell
 $ docker-compose build